Guidance

 The committee discussed the importance of an individualised approach for children and young people, because they have varied and changing support needs at different ages.
 Studies have shown that most child asthma deaths involve children who have frequent but mild symptoms that are not responding to management in their personalised action plan.
 This recommendation should help to ensure that these children and young people receive the support that they need if they start to have problems with their asthma control.

-The committee agreed that further research is needed to give clearer guidance on increasing the dose of ICS in children and young people within a self-management programme and made a research recommendation on increasing the dose of ICS within a personalised self-management programme for children and young people to promote further research and inform future practice.
+The committee agreed that further research is needed to give clearer guidance on increasing the dose of ICS in children and young people within a self-management programme and made a recommendation for research on increasing the dose of ICS within a personalised self-management programme for children and young people to promote further research and inform future practice.

 How the recommendations might affect practice